 Others say it’s because your legs feel like bricks.
-Some people even say it stands for the acronym Bike Run It Can Kill (which hints at the brick workout that is most common)!
+Some people even say it stands for Bike Run It Can Kill (which hints at the brick workout that is most common)!

-But what’s most likely is that the term was coined by Dr. Matt Brick after the triathlon had started to become popular in England in the 1980s.
-At first, it was called “back to back” training, but now we know it as “brick” training or “brick” workouts.
+But what’s most likely is that the term was coined by Dr. Matt Brick.
+He developed this training approach in the 1980s when triathlons were surging in popularity.
+At first, it was called “back to back” training.
+Now we know it as “brick” training, or “brick” workouts.

 What are Common Brick Workouts?

-The most common brick workout is bike/run because both triathletes and duathletes use this workout to prepare for the last transition from the bike to the run when you are already very tired.
+The most common brick workout is bike/run.
+Both triathletes and duathletes use this workout to prepare for the last transition, when they are already very tired.

-However, some triathletes will also do a swim/bike brick workout to prepare for the first transition from the swim to getting on the bike although this might be harder to execute like it would be on race day depending on where you live.
+However, some triathletes will also do a swim/bike brick workout to prepare for the first transition.
+This is less common because it’s harder to execute like it would be on race day, depending on where you live.

-Duathletes who alternate between biking and running will also do run/bike brick workouts, which triathletes don’t do because their biking always comes before running.
+Duathletes who alternate between biking and running will also do run/bike brick workouts.
+Triathletes typically don’t do this because their biking always comes before running.

 Why Are They a Routine Part of Triathlon Training?